 P2P crypto services essentially function as marketplaces that enable users to pay local currencies to individual entities in exchange for varying amounts of crypto assets such as Ether.
 Such P2P platforms or services generally utilize escrow features.
 Money transfer methods can include bank transfers, payment platforms, etc.

 Meeting with someone in person, in a public place, may also be an option for buying Ether directly.
 Such transactions come with risks, however, so take every precaution necessary, similar to when conducting a traditional financial transaction with a stranger.
 You will also need active internet access for the transaction.

-Trading Ether peer-to-peer can be more private than using centralized exchanges.
+Trading ETH peer-to-peer can be more private than using centralized exchanges.
 This method of trading, however, can require a certain level of trust between the two involved parties, especially if meeting in person.
-On top of that, if you decide to engage in P2P trades, it is your responsibility to ensure you are complying with your local regulations.
+On top of that, if you decide to engage in P2P trades, it is your responsibility to ensure that you are complying with your local regulations.